 Dusseldorf’s city administration consumes about 40 million sheets of office paper annually.
 With this in mind and with a primary aim of stimulating demand and ensuring a price reduction for recycled paper, the administration started procuring recycled paper for its office needs.
 This now accounts for 85% of the city’s paper use.

 As urban planners’ cities can trigger new integrated approaches that reduce pressure on urban resources while providing economic growth and social opportunities.

-Oslo has been developing a waste management system based on circular principles to ensure separate waste collection is maximised and transform waste into secondary raw materials.
+Oslo has been developing a waste management system based on circular principles to ensure the separate waste collection is maximised and transform waste into secondary raw materials.
 To do so it has actively engaged with citizens, farmers as well as with its city’s public transportation company.
 For example, Oslo transforms food waste into biogas, which is used as fuel by buses and garbage collection trucks in the city.
 Find out more about Oslo’s circular economy best practice.